 A room with no windows is a prison, but sometimes your windows can be your worst enemies.
 They are one of the weakest points in your home when it comes to soundproofing, letting in significant amounts of traffic and machinery noise.
 Whether you’re working in an office above a busy street or at home under a flight path, noise coming through your windows can disrupt your day.
+It’s important to know how to soundproof windows.

 Traditional options like roller shutters, cheap double-glazed glass and heavier glass can help, but often require extensive work such as removing the existing window or access to the outside of the building.
 For the casual DIYer, these options can be costly and difficult.
 But let’s look at the options available.